acarango/154_project/README.md

 Within data/ we have the yelp datasets we used as well as txt files for positive and negative opinion words, which we found [here](https://www.cs.uic.edu/~liub/FBS/sentiment-analysis.html)
 (citation below).

-Finally, we have in the root directory, STAT_154_Yelp_Report_JAJA.rmd which corresponds to the report pdf we turned in to bcourses, written by Austin, Jason, and Alex.
+Finally, we have in the root directory, STAT_154_Yelp_Report_JAJA.rmd which corresponds to the report pdf we turned in to bcourses, written by Jason, and Alex with some contributions from Josh and Austin.

 #Reference: